oliverjumpertz/algorithms-and-data-structures/data_structures/array/README.md

 You can imagine it like this:
 A native array is nothing else than a pointer to some memory address.
-If we want to access the second element, we only need to follow the pointer to the array, and go one address further:
+If you want to access the second element, you only need to follow the pointer to the array, and go one address further:
 ```JavaScript
   // Basically: Follow the pointer, and go one address further.
   // Like: arrayAddress + 1 = second element's address.